alexwilsonii/function-health-demo/README.md

 A small, multi-tenant to-do application: **ASP.NET Core (.NET 8) Minimal API + EF Core/SQLite** on the backend, **Vue 3 + TypeScript** (Vite, Pinia, TanStack Query) on the frontend.

-It's a focused surface area, finished end to end: real auth, **team-based collaboration** (tasks belong to teams; members share visibility and can be assigned work), full CRUD with optimistic UI, validation with inline errors, search/filter/sort, and tests on the parts that actually carry risk.
+The app has a focused surface area and finished end to end with real auth, **team-based collaboration** (tasks belong to teams; members share visibility and can be assigned work), full CRUD with optimistic UI, validation with inline errors, search/filter/sort, and tests on the parts that actually carry risk.